Welcome to the real outback! We want to give you a virtual high five for coming this far!

-Exmouth provides a fair contrast to the theme parks on the Gold Coast or the elegant laneways of Melbourne but it puts you in a place where you truly get to sit and think in peace, to watch the waves come rolling in from the Indian Ocean and reflect a little.
+Exmouth provides a massive contrast to the theme parks on the Gold Coast or the eclectic laneways of Melbourne, but it puts you in a place where you truly get to sit and think in peace, to watch the waves come rolling in from the Indian Ocean and reflect a little.

 Exmouth demands a little bit of attention if not for its rowdiness then at least for its timeless charm and its chance to partake in endless snorkelling and nights on beaches so quiet they may as well be your own.

 Snorkelling and diving opportunities are the main reasons that make Exmouth a great location, so we won’t waste any time getting down to the details.

 Exmouth is home to the world heritage listed Ningaloo Reef.

 This fringing reef is home to some 150 types of coral, plus over 500 species of fish and travellers can join in the fun by stepping off the beach and into the water.

 In some places, Ningaloo Reef sits just 100 metres from the shore.

 Tantabiddi Beach is a great place to go for a casual snorkel, and its long flat beach is perfect for a game of cricket.

 At high tide, the Mandu Sanctuary Zone is also an incredible place to take in the abundant sea life just metres from the shore.